14 Data Cleaning

 • Check the rows in your data

-• Do the number of cases in your data match the number of tracked forms in your participant tracking database?
+• Does the number of cases in your data match the number of tracked forms in your participant tracking database?
+Are there any duplicates?
+Is anyone missing?

 • Check the columns in your data

-• Do the number of variables in your data dictionary match the number of variables in your dataset?
+• Does the number of variables in your data dictionary match the number of variables in your dataset?
+Remember we are only looking for variables that are captured directly from our source (i.e., not variables that are derived during this cleaning process).

 • Are the variable types and values as expected?